music-match/music-match.github.io/index.md

 The Browse Jams page allows users to view jams posted by other users and easily search for jams by title or description.
 <img src="images/browse-jams.png">

-Jams are displayed on cards that contain the following information:
+Jams are displayed on cards where users have the ability to:
-- Title
+- Play the embedded YouTube video
-- Embedded YouTube video
+- View the jam recommender
-- Descripton
+- Like the jam
-- Owner of the jam
+- Comment on the jam

 Upon clicking on the owner of the jam in the "Recommended By" section, the user will be redirected to the owner's profile page.
 This page is similar to the [My Profile](#profile-page) page except that the user cannot edit or delete the profile if they are not the owner.